mschaszberger/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 ```
 In this case we can take advantage of a more known rigid structure so our regex
 is simpler (no optional capturing groups, optional slashes).

-Note, we can use the `region=` string (which may have been partitioned on
+> Note: We can use the `region=` string (which may have been partitioned on
-in an  upstream system such as Hive) as a batch ID because we might expect that
+> in an  upstream system such as Hive) as a batch ID because we might expect that
-an hourly partition might have multiple directories that upload to it.
+> an hourly partition might have multiple directories that upload to it.
-(e.g. US, GB, etc).
+> (e.g. US, GB, etc).
 Because it is all named capturing groups we don't have any
-strict ordering restrictions about batch id appearing before / after partition
+> strict ordering restrictions about batch id appearing before / after partition
-information.
+> information.

-### Providing Destination Table in a Config File
+### Providing Destination Table and Regex in a Config File

-A destination table and regex can be provided in a load.json config file as shown below:
+A destination table and regex can be provided in a load.json config file (placed in a `_config/` table-level or parent directory) as shown below:
 ```shell
 {
     "sourceFormat": "PARQUET",